Physical Therapist Assistant Application Process

 - The Work Skills Assessment forms must be completed on the form found above.
 They must be sealed and signed across the seal by the individual completing it.

-- Take the ATI TEAS (Allied Health) exam after completion of prerequisite courses.
-Exams must be within 3 years of the application deadline.
-There is no cutoff score or minimum requirement on the exam.
+- Take the ATI TEAS (Allied Health) before applying to the program.
+There is no expiration date for the TEAS score until ATI releases a new version of the TEAS.
+At this point, all applicants to the PTA Program must have a score report for the newest version.
+This is true regardless of how recent the older version was taken.
+Ample notice of upcoming changes will be provided to students on the PTA website and on the Health Sciences website.
+There is no cutoff score or minimum requirement on the TEAS.
 The composite score will be used for ranking purposes and cannot be substituted with a score for an individual component of the exam.
-Listed below are resources to aid in preparing for the ATI TEAS examination:
+UPDATE: Please read revisions to the expiration date for the TEAS test for the PTA Program.
+Listed below are resources to aid in preparing for the ATI TEAS:

 - During the application period (see “Deadline” above), go to the CastleBranch website and click the link “Place Order.”